 The 2600 Ryzen 5 is a good budget option for streaming.
 But it also means you shouldn’t expect too much power and performance from it.

-- Excellent for basic streaming purposes.
+- Excellent for main streaming purposes.

 - Handles multi-tasking and single-core processing pretty well.